Nike-Inc/cerberus-consul-puppet-module/README.md

 ## Overview

-This module installs Consul for the Cerberus project along with splunk configuration and an upstart script.
+This module installs Consul for the Cerberus project along and an upstart script.

 ## Module Description